soundbio/soundbioigem2019/research_docs/research_updates.md

 # Research Updates

 ## 2019-07-21

 ### Arya

+- I looked into time-delay differential equations, their benefits and their vices.
+Upon further research, DDEs seem very promising.
+The added complexity is much lower than face value, and they do add an extra level of precision.
+The main downside at this point is the buttload of extra parameters that it will require.
+- I looked into different ways of representing the light variable in the optogenetic cicuits.
+As of right now, the most promising measurement seems to be photon flux, measured in number of photons per area-second.

 ### Claris

 * I researched into reinforcement learning models.
 These models involve creating multiple models and simulations based on real time data.
 However, I am not sure if this would be considered a  mathematical model because the    code that we would write would not be a model but would create mathematical models in time intervals, I think.